Teddy Bridgewater Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Matchup vs. Kansas City

-- Bridgewater threw for 310 passing yards one matchup against the Chiefs, 70.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Chiefs, Bridgewater threw for 310 passing yards, 70.5 yards above his over/under in Sunday's game.

-- Bridgewater threw multiple touchdown passes in that outing against the Chiefs.
+- Bridgewater threw multiple touchdown passes in that game against the Chiefs.

 - Note: Bridgewater's stats vs. Chiefs date back to 2016.